syntruth/Dice-Bag/readme.md

 centralized concept to this is taking a standard formatted string and parsing it, returning values from that string.

-The original version of this library was the 'rolldice' Unix command-line application.
-Since this, it's been added to to allow additional elements in the dice string.
+The original inspiration for this library was the 'rolldice' Unix command-line application.
+Since then, it's been added to to allow additional elements in the dice string.

 Note: prior versions of this library allowed for dice strings to be